mcquenji/dscript/docs/advanced/runtimes.md

 `IsolateRuntime` uses Dart's `Isolate.run` to execute each invocation in a separate isolate.
 This provides memory isolation between script and host but comes with additional overhead due to message passing.
 Use `IsolateRuntime` when scripts should not affect the host isolate or when they perform heavy work that may block.

+!> Note that the `IsolateRuntime` does not support any logging or debugging features, as these rely on the host isolate's context.
+If you need logging, use `Runtime` instead.

 ## Custom Virtual Machines

 The runtime uses a bytecode virtual machine (VM) to execute compiled functions.
 A different VM can be provided by passing a `vmFactory` when constructing a runtime: